zhuy16/learning_notes/5_nih_jupyterSetUp.md

 Just go to https://ai-submit2.niaid.nih.gov:10101/ to start using the Jupyter hub like normal.

+## a, to install Python packages
-To install packages in the jupyter hub, module load Anaconda3/5.3.0 and activate the conda environment--jupyterenv and install packages in the --user option.
+To install python packages in the jupyter hub, module load Anaconda3/5.3.0 and activate the conda environment--jupyterenv and install packages in the --user option.
 This will make it available in the github.

 Tip: don't forget to restart the kernel before using the newly installed packages.